chaorrupted/RotatingBladeArenaGame/README.md

 # RotatingBladeArenaGame
 Code for a simple survival arena game with the core mechanic of melee weapons rotating around characters, similar to Vampire Survivors.
+Made in Unity 6.

 # Features
 - move your character around the arena.
 You will not be able to move outside of the level bounds.